Arthur H. Aufses, Jr. MD Archives and Records Management

 - Information regarding labor relations, including handbooks, orientation manuals, employee recognition programs, union contracts, and policy manuals

-- Minutes, memoranda, publications and reports of all major academic, hospital and administrative committees, including the Medical Board, their subcommittees, ad hoc committees, and search committees
+- Minutes, memoranda, publications and reports of all major academic, hospital and administrative committees, including the Medical Boards, their subcommittees, ad hoc committees, and search committees

 - Annual budgets and audit reports